airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

 The FastAgency FastAPI App forms the backend of our system and consists of:

 - **AutoGen Workflows**: These define the core logic and behavior of our application, utilizing agents to perform various tasks and achieve specific goals.
-- **FastAPI Adapter**: This component receives requests from the FastAPI Provider and executes the corresponding AutoGen workflows.
+- **FastAPI Adapter**: This component communicates with AutoGen, and implemets routes and websocket for FastAPI.
 - **FastAPI**: Provides the infrastructure for building and exposing AutoGen workflows via REST API.

 ### Interaction Flow

-1. The client initiates communication with the Mesop UI in the FastAgency Mesop App.
+1. The client initiates communication with the Mesop UI or Custom UI in the FastAgency Client App.
-2. The Mesop UI interacts with the FastAPI Provider, sending requests based on user actions.
+2. The Mesop UI or Custom UI interacts with the FastAPI Provider, sending requests based on user actions.
 3. The FastAPI Provider communicates these requests to the FastAPI Adapter in the FastAgency FastAPI App.
 4. The FastAPI Adapter processes the requests and triggers the appropriate AutoGen workflows.
 5. The AutoGen workflows execute, performing the required tasks and generating results.
 6. Results are sent back through the FastAPI Adapter to the FastAPI Provider.
-7. The FastAPI Provider relays the results to the Mesop UI, which then presents them to the client.
+7. The FastAPI Provider relays the results to the Mesop UI or Custom UI, which then presents them to the client.

 This architecture ensures a clear separation between the user interface and the core application logic, allowing for flexibility in development and maintenance.
 The use of FastAPI provides a robust and efficient API layer, while the AutoGen workflows enable complex, agent-based task execution.